Brussels Griffon Breed Guide

 Brussels Griffon Trainability

 When it comes to training your Brussels Griffon, make sure to be consistent and patient.
 They tend to be quite independent and will ignore any training efforts if it does not interest them.
-In stubborn Brussels Griffons, try enrolling them in a puppy training course for extra support.
+When experiencing stubborn Brussels Griffon behavior, try enrolling them in a puppy training course for extra support.
 You will want to begin the training process as young as possible.
 Familiarize your pet with new people so they become comfortable in a busy setting.
 The only way your dog is going to be trained is if they learn to respect you.

 Establish yourself as their master with firm and consistent commands.
 However, be careful not to be too hard on them.
 They are a very sensitive breed and may begin to snap at their owners out of fear.
 Aggressive treatment can also take a toll on their mental state and cause them to develop anxiety or become depressed.
 Always use positive reinforcement and praise when your pet has done a good job.
 The Brussels Griffon performs best when they are treated in a nice and calm manner.
 Use treats and encouragement when crate training or command training.